uhppoted/uhppoted-lib-python/README.md

 Returns a Card dataclass instance with the controller card information if the call succeeded.

+Raises:
+- CardNotFound if controller does not have a corresponding card record.
-Raises an Exception if the call failed for any reason.
+- an Exception if the call failed for any other reason.
 ```

 ### `get_card_by_index`